-The Desert Trail is a 1,500 mile hiking route from the border of Mexico in California to southeastern Oregon.
-In 2012 I hiked this route and continued all the way to Canada for a total distance of about 2,223 miles.
+The Desert Trail is a 2,223 mile hiking route from the border of Mexico in California to border of Canada near the Idaho/Washington state line.
+In 2012 I thru-hiked this route from March 1 to July 11.
+It was one of the greatest adventures of my life.

 CLICK HERE for the stories and photos at my Desert Trail thru-hike journal.

 Many years ago I spent my first summer out West fighting wildfires and working with the wild horse program in Rock Springs, Wyoming.
 I loved the wild country of the West.
 It took a while for the desert to grow on me, but now I appreciate the desert for itself, especially the more remote areas.
 There was an idea of hiking a desert route from Mexico to Canada in my head and I began laying out potential alternatives.
 That’s when I stumbled upon the Desert Trail.